 Abigail W. Lloyd

-Abby previously served as a “generalist” in house counsel for a major, international technology company, where she advised on litigation matters, data security solutions, employment, wage & hour, and sexual harassment disputes, as well as negotiated over one hundred contracts, including outsourcing, intellectual property, hardware as a service (HaaS) contracts and software licenses.
-As in house counsel, Abby coordinated feedback and worked collaboratively with other business functions (Tax, HR, Finance, etc.) to achieve favorable business outcomes.
+Abby previously served as in house counsel for an international technology company, where she advised on litigation matters, data security solutions, employment, wage & hour, and sexual harassment disputes, as well as negotiated over one hundred contracts, including outsourcing, intellectual property, hardware as a service (HaaS) contracts and software licenses.
+Abby also worked collaboratively with other business functions (Tax, HR, Finance, etc.) to achieve favorable business outcomes while minimizing legal risk.

-Abby is also an alumnus of the Orange County Trial Attorney Participation Program, where she served as a full-time Deputy District Attorney, first-chairing criminal jury trials and prosecuting felony preliminary hearings.
-She is also a founding member of the Orange County Lavender Bar Association.
+Abby also previously served as a full-time Deputy District Attorney in Orange County, first-chairing multiple criminal jury trials and prosecuting felony preliminary hearings through the Orange County Trial Attorney Participation Program.
+She is a founding member of the Orange County Lavender Bar Association.

 Posts by: Abigail W. Lloyd